awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.md

 You usually use read replicas to configure replication between Amazon RDS DB instances\.
 For general information about read replicas, see [Working with read replicas](USER_ReadRepl.md)\.
 For specific information about working with read replicas on Amazon RDS for MariaDB, see [Working with MariaDB read replicas](USER_MariaDB.Replication.ReadReplicas.md)\.

 You can also configure replication based on binary log coordinates for a MariaDB DB instance\.
 For MariaDB instances, you can also configure replication based on global transaction IDs \(GTIDs\), which provides better crash safety\.
-For more information, see [Configuring GTID\-based replication into an RDS MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md)\.
+For more information, see [Configuring GTID\-based replication into a MariaDB DB instance](MariaDB.Procedural.Replication.GTID.md)\.

 The following are other replication options available with Amazon RDS for MariaDB:
 + You can set up replication between an Amazon RDS for MariaDB DB instance and a MySQL or MariaDB instance that is external to Amazon RDS\.
 For information about configuring replication with an external source, see [Replication with a MySQL or MariaDB instance running external to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)\.